-Join us for this new webinar series exploring how to read, and enact in our life with others, Bill Torbert’s final book Numbskull in The Theatre of Inquiry: Transforming Self, Friends, Organizations, and Social Science.
+Join us as we recap this new webinar series exploring how to read, and enact in our life with others, Bill Torbert’s final book Numbskull in The Theatre of Inquiry: Transforming Self, Friends, Organizations, and Social Science.

-The four sessions will be led by Bill Torbert and Chuck Palus (Center for Creative Leadership Emeritus), with a special guest each time.
-The sessions will occur on (June 15, September 15), November 17, and January 18, from 11am -12:15pm Eastern.
-Each session will include the reading of two brief excerpts from the book.
-The series speaks to leaders, social scientists, consultants/coaches, and students interested in ‘vertical’ adult development leadership theory, ‘action inquiry’ practice for timely action, organizational transformation, and/or a new paradigm of social science, each session in this series included the reading of two brief excerpts from the book.
+The four sessions were led by Bill Torbert and Chuck Palus (Center for Creative Leadership Emeritus), with a special guest each time.
+Speaking to leaders, social scientists, consultants/coaches, and students interested in ‘vertical’ adult development leadership theory, ‘action inquiry’ practice for timely action, organizational transformation, and/or a new paradigm of social science, each session in this series included the reading of two brief excerpts from the book.

 This session took place on Tuesday 15th June, and examined the overall structure of the book and its different voices.
 In what ways is the art and science of timely action similar to, and in what ways different from, the modern sciences of behavior?
 Why is “action inquiry” particularly responsive to the crises of our time — the crisis of non-mutuality in gender relations, the climate crisis, and the crisis of distraction encouraged by social media and artificial intelligence?

-Taking place at 11am Eastern/4pm UK on Tuesday 18th January, this session will explore third-person, ‘objective’ modes of action inquiry and how the interplay of first-, second-, and third-person action inquiry can result in explaining more of the variance in our data than current social science studies do.
-Please click here to register your place for this fourth session.
+Taking place at 11am Eastern/4pm UK on Tuesday 18th January, this session explored third-person, ‘objective’ modes of action inquiry and how the interplay of first-, second-, and third-person action inquiry can result in explaining more of the variance in our data than current social science studies do.